 We are sad to say that Bubbsi isn’t launching a sunscreen formula anytime soon, as it takes years to develop, perfect and get approved.
-But one day, we hope to surprise you by making the absolute BEST and safest sunscreen for kids.
-For now, we’re currently stocking up on Sun Bum Mineral SPF 50, as well as some others we list below.
+But one day, we hope to make the absolute BEST and safest kids’ sunscreen.
+For now, we’re currently stocking up on mineral sunscreen (see our list below).
 We will walk you through three different factors to consider when choosing the safest sunscreen for your kids: 1) mineral vs chemical, 2) SPF level and 3) broad spectrum vs UVB.

 First, a Quick History Lesson

 When sunscreens were first sold commercially in the 1940s, their sole purpose was to protect the skin against sunburn during the summer.
 The FDA began regulating sunscreens in the late 1970s by establishing SPF testing and labeling.

 Over time, the public's usage of sunscreen and the FDA’s understanding of skin absorption and active ingredients have vastly changed.
 Sunscreen isn’t just for summertime sunburn prevention anymore; it's now used year-round to protect the skin from sunburn, premature aging, and skin cancer.
 Since 1999, the FDA has been treating sunscreens as OTC (over the counter) drugs, and the FDA recently proposed a new rule where they are asking industry professionals to provide more information and testing on sunscreens to be sure they’re safe when used on a daily basis over time.